 What do Chinese officials say about the camps?

-Once the camps began receiving international media attention, government officials denied their existence.
-Then, starting in October 2018, officials started calling them “vocational education and training programs.”
-In March 2019, their official name became “vocational training centers,” and Xinjiang’s governor, Shohrat Zakir, described them as “boarding schools” that provide job skills to “trainees,” who are voluntarily admitted and allowed to leave the camps.
+Government officials first denied the camps’ existence.
+Starting in October 2018, officials started calling them centers for “vocational education and training programs.”
+In March 2019, their official name became “vocational training centers,” and Xinjiang’s governor, Shohrat Zakir, described them as “boarding schools” that provide job skills to “trainees” who are voluntarily admitted and allowed to leave the camps.
 But documents leaked in late 2019 showed how officials worked to repress Uighurs, lock them in camps, and prevent them from leaving.

 The government has resisted international pressure to allow in outside investigators, saying anything happening inside Xinjiang is an internal issue.
 It denies that people are forced to denounce Islam, are detained against their will, and experience abuse in the camps.
 In early 2019, it organized several trips for foreign diplomats to visit Xinjiang and tour a center; a U.S. official criticized them as “highly choreographed.”